sagedemage/cloud_based_system/README.md

 the insufficient system memory issue.

 ## Setup DynamoDB on AWS
 Create a table called "LoginLogs".
-It has a Partition key called "logid" with `Number` as its type.
+It has a Partition key called "logid" with `String` as its type.

 Table name: LoginLogs